Have a question about our Online Graduate Certificate Programs? We've probably already answered it for you below!

 Do you have any information sessions that I can attend?

 Yes.
-Virtual open house information sessions are held approximately every two weeks from January through August.
+Virtual open house information sessions are held approximately every two weeks.
 Information about the specific dates/times, and a link to the registration form for these events, can be found on our website.